Check it Out

-We would like to invite everyone to attend our second annual Celebration of Excellence in Research and Creative Activity (CERCA) the week of April 28-May 2, 2014.
+We would like to invite everyone to attend our third annual Celebration of Excellence in Research and Creative Activity (CERCA) the week of April 27-May 1, 2015.
 Highlighted events include:

 22nd Annual Student Research Days

-Posters, presentations, displays, and performance of student scholarly work, Davies Center, April 30 and May 1.
+Posters, presentations, displays, and performance of student scholarly work, Davies Center.

 Provost’s Honors Symposium